Structure and generation of crossing-critical graphs: Preliminaries

-\subparagraph*{Preliminaries.} Structural properties of crossing-critical graphs have been studied for more than two decades, and we now briefly review some of the previous important results which we shall use.
-First, we remark that a $c\,$-crossing-critical graph may have no drawing with only $c$ crossings (examples exist already for~$c=2$).
-Richter and Thomassen~\cite{cit:rtcrit} proved the following upper bound: \begin{theorem}[\cite{cit:rtcrit}] Every $c$-crossing-critical graph has a drawing with at most $\lceil 5c/2+16\rceil$ crossings. \end{theorem}
+Structural properties of crossing-critical graphs have been studied for more than two decades, and we now briefly review some of the previous important results which we shall use.
+Our approach to dealing with ``long and thin'' subgraphs in crossing-critical graphs relies on the structural notion of \emph{path-width} of a graph.

-Interestingly, although the bound of Theorem~\ref{thm:Richter-Thom} sounds rather weak and we do not know any concrete examples requiring more than $c+\ca O(\sqrt c)$ crossings, the upper bound has not been improved for more than two decades.
-We not only use this important upper bound, but also hope to be able to improve it in the future using our results.

-Our approach to dealing with ``long and thin'' subgraphs in crossing-critical graphs relies on the folklore structural notion of {\em path-width} of a graph, which we recall in Definition~\ref{def:path-width}.
-Hlin\v en\'y~\cite{Hl} proved that $c\,$-crossing-critical graphs have path-width bounded in terms of~$c$, and he and Salazar~\cite{HS} showed that $c\,$-crossing-critical graphs can contain only a bounded number of internally disjoint paths between any two vertices. \begin{theorem}[\cite{Hl}] Every $c$-crossing-critical graph has path-width (cf.~Definition~\ref{def:path-width}) at most $\lceil 2^{6(72\log_2 c + 248)c^3+1}\rceil$. \end{theorem}

-Another useful concept for this work is that of {\em nests} in a drawing of a graph (cf.~Definition~\ref{def:nests}), implicitly considered already in previous works \cite{Hl,HS}, and explicitly defined by Hernandez-Velez et al.~\cite{crnest} who concluded that no optimal drawing of a $c\,$-crossing-critical graph can contain a $0$-, $1$-, or $2$-nest of large depth compared to~$c$.

-Lastly, we remark that by trivial additivity of the crossing number over blocks, we may (and will) restrict our attention only to {\em$2$-connected crossing-critical graphs}.
-We formally argue as follows.
-For $c, \delta>0$, let us say a graph is \emph{$(c,\delta)$-crossing-critical} if it has crossing number {\em exactly} $c$ and all proper subgraphs have crossing number at most $c-\delta$. \begin{proposition}[folklore] A graph $H$ is $c$-crossing-critical if and only if there exist positive integers $c_1,\dots,c_b$ and $\delta$ such that $\>c\leq c_1+\dots+c_b\leq c+\delta-1$, $H$ has exactly $b$ $2$-connected blocks $H_1$, \ldots, $H_b$, and the block $H_i$ is $(c_i,\delta)$-crossing-critical for $i=1,\ldots, b$. \end{proposition} Hence, strictly respecting Proposition~\ref{prop:2conn-cr}, we should actually study $2$-connected $(c,\delta)$-cros\-sing-critical graphs.
-To keep the presentation simpler, we stick with $c$-cros\-sing-critical graphs, but we remark that our results also hold in the more refined setting.